 How do I start investing?

 Educate yourself and talk to other like-minded people.
-Having a support system that can encourage and motivate you will go a long way.
+Having a support system that can encourage and motivate will help you in going a long way.
 Start with a written plan and free yourself from financial hardship.
 Make your money work hard for you rather than you working hard for your money.
 Learn how to assess risk, understand different investment options and make the right choices.

 A financial adviser can also be helpful in explaining the different types of investments that are available to you, the risks and the potential gains to help you find investments that you are comfortable with.
 It is important to remember that investing is a long-term prospect and you need to be prepared to ride out the times when the market may not be performing well.